databricks/terraform-provider-databricks/docs/resources/directory.md

 The following arguments are supported:

 - `path` - (Required) The absolute path of the directory, beginning with "/", e.g. "/Demo".
-- `delete_recursive` - Wether or not to trigger a recursive delete of this directory and its resources when deleting this on Terraform.
+- `delete_recursive` - Whether or not to trigger a recursive delete of this directory and its resources when deleting this on Terraform.
 Defaults to `false`

 ## Attribute Reference